OWASP/www-chapter-san-antonio/index.md

 ZOOM link provided for remote attendees- see Meetup for Zoom link
 <Br><br>

 We encourage everyone to attend in person.
-We will have door prizes and excellent food for all to enjoy, as you take advantage of this excellent networking opportunity!
+We will have door prizes and excellent food for all to enjoy, as you take advantage of this excellent learning and  networking opportunity!
 <br>
 Please feel free to pass this information on to your peers and team members.+
 <Br>
-Please reply “ONSITE” if you plan on attending in person so we can finalize headcount for food and room attendance 😊
+Please reply “ONSITE” in MEETUP registration page if you plan on attending in person so we can finalize headcount for food and room attendance 😊
 <br>
 Social Hour after
 <br> <br>